Kanga-Who/home-assistant/Supervised Install on Debian.md

 This guide will help you to install Home Assistant Supervised, on almost any machine type you choose.
 This guide has been tested on machines including a Lenovo m72e, Dell Optiplex SFF 990 and Dell Optiplex USFF 780.

-:warning: Please keep in mind that currently **this installation method is not officially supported** by the Home Assistant team, and therefore you are responsible for updating and managing updates and security on the base OS.
-This install method may cease to work at any time, so use at your own risk.
+:warning: Using Debian 10 and following a strict set of guidelines available [HERE](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md) will give you a supported installation of Home Assistant Supervised.
+If you choose at anytime to install additional software to the Debian operating system, your installation will become officially unsupported.
+Community support via the forums is always available however.

+While every effort has been made to ensure this guide complies with ADR-14, no guarantee can be made it does now, or in the future.

 In this guide, you will be using Debian 10 as the operating system.
 This type of installation is what is called “headless” and after the installation is complete, you will not need to have a keyboard, mouse or monitor attached (although you can if you prefer).
-You will manage and update the machine via terminal commands using the official Home Assistant Terminal and SSH add-on.

 *What is Home Assistant Supervised?*